Did you know that getting a club fitting is a conversation, much like going to the doctor?

 What that means is, for many golfers, if the club’s >38″ long and has <24* of loft, the club will be harder to hit.
 That’s where many 2, 3, 4, and sometimes 5 irons fall.

 By switching to a hybrid, they gain more help.
 What I mean is, the bigger head of a hybrid has more MOI.
 Moment of Inertia, or its ability to resist twisting about its center axis on shots hit away from the “sweet spot”, is what people talk about when they mention forgiveness in a golf club.

 They also have more COR than their iron counterpart, so people that might have trouble getting the ball in the air and out there would see a big benefit from switching.

 But that’s not the only option.
 Some people just aren’t comfortable with hybrids.
 That’s why there’s higher-lofted FWs that can be used.

-There’s notable differences between a hybrid and FW of the same loft:
+There are notable differences between a hybrid and fairway wood of the same loft:

 - FWs are commonly longer

 - FWs, because of the shaft, are generally lighter

 See how they’re inverted?
 That’s a function of their build style… but this is very much generalized for the average golfer.
 You may find that the long iron is neither the longest or most accurate; that’s why you have two other options available to you.

 When building your set, you don’t automatically have to go 1:1 with loft.
 Because the builds are different, the fitter needs to ensure that the yardage gap is consistent from club to club.
 There’s no point having two clubs that carry the same distance!